omegaui/omegaide/README.md

 ![](/images/java-wizard.png)

-The Project has a field to set the JDK Root, the place where all the JDKs are located.
+The Project Wizard has a field to set the JDK Root.
+JDK Root is the place where all the JDKs are located.

 On Linux, the path is usually **/usr/lib/jvm**

 On Windows, the path is usually like **C:\Program Files\Java** or **C:\Program Files(x86)\Java** based on the architecture.

-Just type in the right path or navigate in the file chooser dialog or navigate to the directory if you dont know!
+Just type in the right path or navigate in the file chooser dialog.

-After you can choose from the available JDKs to be used.
+Then, you can choose from the available JDKs to be used.

 ## Any Programming Language